-Select the Diameter Dimension tool on the Dimension toolbar and the aperture cursor will change to a pick box.
+Select the Diameter Dimension tool on the Dimension toolbar and the aperture cursor will change to a pick box to select an arc or circle.
 Select the 0.50 circle located on the upper right hand corner of the part.
 Similar to the Radius Dimension command, a second selection will place the diameter text on the drawing (Figure 3.27).